HarshGMotka/Automated-Invoice-Processing-System/Documentation/preprocessing.md

 pip install opencv-python pillow numpy
 ```

-2. Set the path to your image
+2. Use the [Python code](../preprocessing/preprocessing.py) to enhance the image quality.

-Sample [Images](../dataset/images/) are available for testing of image quality enhancement.
+3. Set the path to your input image in above [code](../preprocessing/preprocessing.py)

 ```bash
 # Example usage